fjdksa80/9ct-unity-game-design/Software Design Project Proposal/Software Design Project Proposal.md

 **Problem Statement:** Many video games require little thinking and problem-solving.
 A puzzle-platformer game is the perfect game to enchance the player's problem-solving and thinking skills.

-**Skill Development:** To develop the skills in Unity required to create the game, I will use my knowledge gained from my previous Unity game, and I can do research for any additional functionalities that my game may require.
+**Skill Development:** To develop the skills in Unity required to create the game, I will use my knowledge gained from my previous Unity game, paired with some extra research for any additional functionalities that my game may require.

 ### Requirements Outline